-Gratitude is a training topic we cover in our curriculum supporting companies returning to work after quarantine.
-As our nation continues to struggle to re-open during the pandemic, cultivating gratitude is a topic you don’t want to overlook.
-Recognize the obstacles your employees have overcome when they were asked to suddenly work from home.
+Gratitude is a training topic we originally covered in our curriculum supporting companies returning to work after quarantine.
+As our nation continues to deal with the pandemic, cultivating gratitude is a topic that can really make a positive impact on your work environment.
+Recognize the obstacles your employees have overcome when they were asked to suddenly work from home, or wear a mask all day or cope with the loss of loved ones.

 When the quarantine orders started, we all scrambled to make the changes necessary to have employees work from home.
-Employees rose to the occasion, and found ways to still be productive among the new distractions of working from home.
+Employees rose to the occasion and found ways to still be productive among the new distractions of working from home.
 They became teachers and caregivers, while still carrying a full workload.
-They are still dealing with stress and anxiety from the threat of the virus and from the isolation.
+They are still dealing with stress and anxiety from the variant, mask mandates, and vaccine debates.

 Employees are always dealing with a variety of emotions, whether it’s during a pandemic or not.
 And whether or not you address the emotion as an employer, these emotions will affect the work.
-A little gratitude from a coworker or manager can go a long way with relieving stress or increasing satisfaction in the workplace.
+A little gratitude from a coworker or manager can go a long way with relieving stress, nurturing positive emotions, or increasing satisfaction in the workplace.

 Businesses and employees have a mutually dependent relationship.
-Businesses need employees to run operations and employees need the job, paycheck and benefits to take care of their families.
-We all need each other, so why not make the effort to be grateful?
+Businesses need employees to run operations and employees need the job, paycheck, and benefits to take care of their families.
+We all need each other, so why not make the effort to foster workplace gratitude?

 When I am in a funk, I like to bake some goodies for the office.
 Making other people feel better and feel appreciated puts me in a good mood too.
 Gooey butter cakes, chocolate caramel oatmeal bars, chocolate chip cookies...they all work!